Scarred FOR Life

 Scarred FOR Life is a special photo exhibition sharing the problems and heartache that accompany living with a heart condition, both mental and physical.

-The first Scarred FOR Life exhibition was held in Scotland at the Kelvingrove Art Gallery and Museum, one of Europe’s top collectors and exhibitors of art, sharing the lives of nine patients with Congenital Heart Disease (CHD).
+The first Scarred FOR Life exhibition was held in 2015 at the Kelvingrove Art Gallery and Museum, one of Europe’s top collectors and exhibitors of art, sharing the lives of nine patients with Congenital Heart Disease (CHD).

 “These scars are real.
 They are battle scars.
 They bear witness to the greatest battle any of us will ever face, the fight for life itself.”